As a website owner, you do not want to learn the hard way that you have broken the law.

 (Better Business Bureau – Online Interest-Based Advertising Accountability Program)

-The introduction of these laws affect various business categories, including:
+These laws affect various business activities, including:

 - Retarget Marketing